patelrajnath/rnn4nlp/README.md

 $bash test-qe.sh

 ```
-Note: You can specifiy any text for testing but dictionaries and label2index should be the same as used in the training time
+Note: You can specifiy any text for testing but dictionaries and label2index should be the same as used at training time

 ### Part-of-Speech tagging with toy data: